rentaflop/rentaflop-miner/README.md

-# rentaflop-host
+# rentaflop-miner

-This repo contains the host software for [rentaflop](https://rentaflop.com), the crowdsourced cloud provider.
+Rentaflop miner is the cryptocurrency mining software for [rentaflop](https://rentaflop.com), the crowdsourced cloud provider.
+Rentaflop is the best way to earn passive income from your NVIDIA GPU while you’re not using it.
+We mine crypto and solve AI calculations for others on your device, earning you more crypto without having to lift a finger.

 ## limitations
 Commercial use of this software is prohibited.
 This software may be used, distributed, or modified for any purpose